NDN Collective: Funding

+Indigenous-led school

-NDN Collective plans to open an independent, Indigenous-led school for Native students in Rapid City, with 40 students in fall 2022.
-The school will be based upon the Native American Community Academy (NACA) and NACA-inspired schools network (NISN).
+NDN Collective opened Oceti Sakowin Community Academy, an independent, Indigenous-led school for Native students in Rapid City, with approximately 40 students in September 2022.
+The school is based upon the Native American Community Academy (NACA) and NACA-inspired schools network (NISN).
+Mary Bowman, founder of the school, said, "Culturally responsive pedagogy helps students to be engaged, motivated, and develop a strong cultural identity."
+The opening of this school represents a first step towards the NDN Collective's goals of education equity for Indigenous students.